deachne/WL8-Indicator-Builder/PROJECT_UPDATED.md

    - Contextual responses based on retrieved documentation
    - Presentation of code examples with explanatory text
    - Suggestions for related documentation
-   - Automatic detection of ChromaDB availability
+   - Automatic detection of Supabase availability

 The system includes scripts for:
 - Importing documentation from GitHub with code-aware processing
-- Running a ChromaDB server for vector storage
-- Importing processed documents into ChromaDB
+- Importing processed documents into Supabase
+- Verifying the Supabase setup
 - Testing the RAG system with various queries
+- Legacy scripts for ChromaDB (maintained for backward compatibility)

 Future enhancements to the RAG system could include:
-- Adding support for more advanced retrieval techniques like re-ranking
+- Enhancing the re-ranking system with more sophisticated algorithms
 - Implementing code generation capabilities based on documentation context
 - Enhancing the AI assistant with more domain-specific knowledge
 - Adding user feedback mechanisms to improve retrieval quality